aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PS to PPTM" h2="Export PS to PPTM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PS to PPTM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPTM.
+Aspose.Total for Java is an all-in-one suite of components that enables developers to easily convert PS to PPTM within any Java J2SE, J2EE, or J2ME application.
+This suite of components is designed to make it easy to work with a variety of file formats, including PDF, PowerPoint, and Word.

+The process of converting PS to PPTM begins with Aspose.PDF for Java.
+This component enables developers to export PS to PPTX, which is the native PowerPoint format.
+After the PS file has been converted to PPTX, Aspose.Slides for Java can be used to convert the PPTX to PPTM.
+Aspose.Slides for Java is a PowerPoint Processing API that provides developers with a comprehensive set of features for working with PowerPoint presentations.

+Using Aspose.Total for Java, developers can easily convert PS to PPTM with just a few lines of code.
+The suite of components is designed to be easy to use and provides developers with a wide range of features for working with a variety of file formats.
+With Aspose.Total for Java, developers can quickly and easily convert PS to PPTM within any Java J2SE, J2EE, or J2ME application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}